 Arrival & Departure

-The main Antarctica Air Cruise begins and ends in Punta Arenas, Chile (PUQ).
+The 17-day Antarctica & South Georgia Air Cruise begins in Ushuaia, Argentina (USH), and ends in Punta Arenas, Chile (PUQ).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
-Plan flights to arrive to Punta Arenas by 2:00pm on Day 1 of the itinerary.
-The same deadline applies to travelers arriving directly at the hotel on Day 1.
+Plan flights to arrive to Ushuaia by 2:00pm on Day 1 of the itinerary.
 Travelers who miss their arrival deadline will be considered “no-show.”
 They will not be able to participate in the expedition and will receive no refund.
-In the afternoon, all travelers must attend a mandatory safety and Antarctic guidelines briefing, an information session covering important practical details and fitting session for expedition boots.
-Participation in these activities is essential for the success of the expedition.
-Depart from Punta Arenas anytime on the final day of your trip, however, AdventureSmith strongly suggests that a flexible air ticket be held for your journey home in case you need to change your travel arrangement following a delay of the return flight from Antarctica.
+Depart from Punta Arenas anytime starting in late afternoon on the final day of your trip, however, AdventureSmith strongly suggests that a flexible air ticket be held for your journey home in case you need to change your travel arrangement following a delay of the return flight from Antarctica.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

-The maximum weight allowed on the flights to and from Antarctica is 20 kg (44 lb.) per passenger, including hand luggage.
-For the main Antarctica air cruise, excess luggage will be kept in custody in Punta Arenas and will be handed over to travelers upon their return from Antarctica.
+The maximum weight allowed on the flight from Antarctica is 20 kg (44 lb.) per passenger, including hand luggage.
+Excess luggage will be kept in custody in Punta Arenas and will be handed over to travelers upon their return from Antarctica.
 The baggage weight limit is a technical requirement imposed by the flight operation.
 Unfortunately, it is not possible to purchase extra allowance.
 Note that at certain points during the expedition you will be required to handle your own luggage.

-Kayaking is available on all departures at $895(2022-23 & aboard Ocean Nova departures in 2023-24 & 2024-25) or $995(aboard Magellan Explorer departures in 2023-24 & 2024-25) per person.
+Kayaking is available on all Ocean Nova departures at $895(2023-24) or on all Magellan Explorer departures at $995(2023-24) per person.
 To take part in the program participants must have previous kayaking experience.
 Minimum age is 16 to participate, and the group is limited to a maximum of 10 participants.
 Please contact AdventureSmith to reserve activity space with your booking.

-Snowshoeing is also available on all departures at $85 per person per excursion and can be booked and paid for on board the ship.
+Snowshoeing is also available at $85 per person per excursion and can be booked and paid for on board the ship.
 All snowshoeing excursions are a maximum of 12 participants (minimum age 12).

 In addition to listed Single cabin rates, select double-occupancy cabins may be available for single occupancy with a single supplement fee.
-Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins (Magellan Explorer) or Twin Cabins (Ocean Nova) upon availability; all other categories incur a 100% supplement.
+Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins upon availability; all other categories incur a 100% supplement.
 Sharing a cabin with another passenger of the same gender is also an option (same cabin categories apply).
 Passengers who book a Twin Cabin on a shared basis are accommodated in single rooms at the hotel in Punta Arenas and must pay a Single Hotel Room Supplement that varies based on departure selected.

 Note: Single travelers who use CPAP machines or other assistive devices, as well as those who have conditions that can be disrupting to others (loud snoring, sleepwalking etc.) can only book their Air Cruise in a Single Cabin or in a Twin Cabin for single use.
 They cannot book on a twin-share basis.